Deer resistant plants – 20 flowers and shrubs that deer hate

 However, deer won’t enjoy their heavenly fragrance quite so much, which makes them a great deer resistant plant.

+‘Hummingbirds, hummingbird moths and other night pollinators also visit these native plants,’ she adds.
+‘Nicotiana sylvestris, or woodland flowering tobacco, tolerates shade and is also fragrant.’
 As old-fashioned plants, flowering tobacco are also a great addition to your cottage garden ideas, working well in borders and containers.
+USDA hardiness zones 6-11, depending on the species.

 3. Dusty miller

 Though technically a herbaceous perennial, dusty miller – or Senecio cineraria – is usually grown as an annual, and is prized for its silvery grey foliage that acts as the perfect foil for nearby flowers.
+It has a soft, fuzzy texture to its leaves, which is lovely for us to touch, but will not become a meal for deer.

 It’s adaptable to various soil types, and can cope well with drought-like conditions.
 Being a Mediterranean plant, it does like full sun, so don’t plant it in the shade.
+USDA hardiness zones 7-10.

 4. Lantana

-red and yellow lantana flowers
+Pink and yellow Lantana camara flowers

 Due to the flowers’ strong fragrance and the plant’s rough texture, lantana is usually avoided by deer.
 However, it is a magnet for pollinators and hummingbirds.